Practical information

 Housing

 LU Accommodation manages a limited number of rooms and flats in Lund.
 Due to a great demand for accommodation, they are unable to guarantee all applicants a room.
+Please note that the application for housing at LU Accommodation is separate from your application in SoleMove, and is made directly to LU Accommodation.

-Please see LU Accommodation website:https://www.luaccommodation.lu.se/student-accommodation/apply-student-accommodation/application-periods
+Please see LU Accommodation website: Apply for student accommodation

 Insurance